Kimchi Fried Rice

 - 2 garlic cloves, minced

-- 1 (16 ounce) jar mild kimchi, finely chopped, juice reserved
+- 1 (16 ounce) jar mild kimchi, finely chopped and juice reserved

 - 4 cups cooked brown rice